Scott Flanders

-Scott N. Flanders (born December 26, 1956) is an American corporate executive in the media, entertainment and technology industries.
+Scott N. Flanders (born-December 26, 1956) is an American corporate executive in the media, entertainment and technology industries.
 He is currently chief executive officer and long-term member of the board of directors at eHealth, Inc., a role he assumed on May 31, 2016.
-He formerly served as CEO of Playboy Enterprises, and held CEO positions at Macmillan Publishers, Telstreet, Freedom Communications, and Columbia House.
+He formerly was CEO of Playboy Enterprises, and held CEO positions at Macmillan Publishers, Telstreet, Freedom Communications, and Columbia House.

 Education

 Flanders was born on December 26, 1956, in Indianapolis, Indiana, USA.
 He attended the University of Colorado, where he earned a Bachelor of Arts in Economics.
 He later received a Juris Doctor from Maurer School of Law at Indiana University.
 He is also a C.P.A.

 Business career

 Macmillan

 From 1986 to 1998, Flanders was the president of Macmillan Publishers.
 He joined Macmillan from Que Corp., where he oversaw the sale of the computer book publisher to Macmillan in 1986.
 In his subsequent 14 years at Macmillan, he established the firm as the world's largest computer book publisher and the first publisher of books about the Internet.
 The company's revenues increased from $5 million to $500 million under his leadership.
 The Macmillan name was acquired by Pearson in 1998.